dyaskur/aichat-assessment/README.md

 * thread 3 will wait until thread 2 committed the query, then lock voucher code 3,
 * after thread 3 committed, thread 4 & 5 will return fail because no voucher code is available.

-Theoretically, the above scenario can handle high concurrent visitor, but we need high performance database server.
+Theoretically, the above scenario can handle high concurrent visitor, but we need high performance server.

 Another alternative is to use **message queue** to handle the concurrency.
 If we use message queue, we can handle high concurrent visitor, but we need to set up a message queue server.
-I hope I have a chance to create another race condition solution using message queue.
+I hope I have a chance to create another race condition solution using message queue and other methods.

 ####Technical Requirement: